helgaosano/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    First, I submit the form for creating a toy to initiate a request to the create controller action.
+    In the browser console network, an error message is shown as follows;

+    error: "Internal Server Error"
+    exception: "#<NameError: uninitialized constant ToysController::Toys>"
+    status: 500

+    NameError method points out the error, which is the model name in plural.
+Model name should be in singular.

 - Update the number of likes for a toy

   - How I debugged:
+    Clicking on the like button, an error message is shown as follows;

+    Unhandled Rejection (SyntaxError): Unexpected end of JSON input

+    This means that the server is not returning any content while it is expected to return a string of JSON formatted data.
+Solution to this problem is to render data in form of json in the update controller action.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    Clicking on the Donate to GoodWill button, an error message is shown as follows:

+    error: "Not Found"
+    exception: "#<ActionController::RoutingError: No route matches [DELETE] \"/toys/2\">"
+    status: 404

+    Adding route (destroy) which corresponds to the controller action for delete solves this.